manaphoenix/CC-Code/docs/pages/logger.md

 overview: >
   The Logger library provides a simple yet powerful way to handle logging in ComputerCraft programs.
-It supports multiple log levels, colored console output, and file-based logging with automatic log rotation.
+It supports multiple log levels, colored console output, and file-based logging with automatic directory creation.
 installation: "manaphoenix/CC-Code/main/lib/logger.lua"
 basic_usage_description: >
   Get started with the default logger or create tagged loggers for different